evidentlyai/evidently/docs/book/reference/ranking-metrics.md

 ## Gini index

-Coverage reflects the item coverage as a proportion of items that has been recommended by the system.
+Gini index: reflects the inequality in the distribution of recommended items shown to different users, as compared to a perfectly equal distribution.

-**Implementation**: compare the actual distribution of the recommended items to a perfectly equal distribution.
+**Implementation**:

 $$ Gini(L) = 1 - \frac{1}{|I| - 1} \sum_{k=1}^{|I|} (2k - |I| - 1) p(i_k | L) \$$